mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

             let x = self.fc2(&x);
             log_softmax(&x)
         }
-        // b) having all functions be members of an implementation of the Tensor
+        // b) with all having an implementation of the Tensor trait so
-        //    trait so that they can implicitly take a tensor and return a tensor
+        // that they can implicitly take a tensor and return a tensor
         // in a chained method invocation
         fn forward(&mut self, args: &[&mut Tensor]) -> [&mut Tensor] {
             let training = self.delegate.training;
             args[0].conv2d(self.conv1)